simo101/sdkuservisualisation/README.md

 `npm install`

 This is will install the sdk visualisation and all the relevant dependencies.

+Then type:

+`tsd install`

+This will install all the necessary typings.

 To connect it to your project you need to change the following constants in the `script.ts`

 `var username = "{{Username}}";`